Classics-Craftworks/Silly-Eatables/README.md

 ## Overview

-Silly Eatables, available as a data pack, a Fabric/Quilt mod and a Forge/NeoForge mod, adds new and silly recipes such as:
+Silly Eatables, available as a data pack and a Fabric/Quilt/Forge/NeoForge mod, adds new and silly recipes such as:

 * Sugar-coated Obsidian
 * Explosive Treats